 (iv) any claim of either party against the other or any third party which has accrued prior to the date of such termination.
 Each party shall notify the other promptly of any change of address.
 Any notice, consent, or request for consent required under this Agreement, shall be deemed to have been served properly if sent by pre-paid first class recorded delivery post to the last-known address of the party to be served

 This Agreement constitutes the entire and sole agreement between the parties with respect to its subject matter and supersedes any and all previous agreements and understandings in respect thereof, whether written or oral.
 No amendment or variation to this Agreement shall be binding unless made in writing and signed by both parties.

-As used herein force majeure shall include but is not limited to acts of God, fire, war, earthquake, strike, lockout, labor controversy, civil commotion, acts or restrictions of governmental agencies, orders of court, shortages or interruptions of facilities or materials supply and any other circumstances beyond the Publishers or Author's control which may affect the Publishers, their suppliers or the Author.
+As used herein, force majeure shall include, but is not limited to, acts of God, fire, war, earthquake, strike, lockout, labour controversy, civil commotion, acts or restrictions of governmental agencies, orders of court, shortages or interruptions of facilities or materials supply, and any other circumstances beyond the Publishers or Author's control which may affect the Publishers, their suppliers or the Author.